Natural Gas vs Propane Generator: Which Fuel Fits

 A natural-gas standby is piped straight into your home's gas supply.
 There is no tank to install, no delivery to schedule, and no fuel to store or stabilize.
 When the power drops, it starts and runs, for hours or for a week, without anyone topping it off.
 For the buyer who wanted this handled, that is the whole appeal, and it is a real advantage.
 This is why natural gas is the default when the infrastructure is already there.

-The derate: roughly 5 to 12 percent less output (est.)
+The derate: about 4.5 to 11 percent less output

-The buyer-fit read: size the generator with that derate in mind and natural gas is a fine choice, with the lost output rarely mattering.
+The buyer-fit read: size the generator with that derate in mind and natural gas is a fine choice, because the lost output rarely matters.
 Just do not buy a unit that only clears your load on its propane rating and then run it on gas.
 Size for the fuel you will actually use.

 The one failure mode: the gas grid